jtiala/lunchwatch-api/README.md

 [LunchWatch][lunchwatch] is a lunch menu aggregator web app.
 The app is currently aggregating menus from restaurants in Oulu, Finland.

 This repository contains Node.js [GraphQL][graphql] and REST APIs, and also includes scheduled menu importers.
-The actual web app is located in a [separate repository][lunchwatch-client-repo].
+The actual web app is located in a [separate repository][lunchwatch-pwa-repo].
 Issues concerning the UI should be discussed in that repository.

 ## Pre-requisites